Puppy fell 60ft down into a water well!!!

 Cory Mitcham texted me this picture to the Hope For Paws emergency line:

-She told me about a puppy who fell down a water well in Macdoel, California - right on the border between California and Oregon (population: 143 people).
+She told me about a puppy who fell down a water well in Macdoel, California (population: 143 people).
 I was in my car (after completing another rescue) and was on my way to CARES, so I asked her to please get me the contact information for the people on the ground there who could tell me more about this situation.

 I quickly learned from David Scott and Jovahny Vazquez that the puppy had fallen into the water well three days ago and that all rescue attempts had failed!
 The local Fire Department also joined the effort but said they had no way to save the puppy's life.

-Cory, who has been following my work for 20 years now, remembered seeing the rescue video of Jessie, and she figured I was this puppy's only hope.
+Cory, who has been following my work for 20 years now, remembered seeing the rescue video of Jessie, and she figured that I should be able to save him.

-Jovahny, who was there for three days and tried every trick he could think of, told me that he estimates the well to be 100-110 feet deep!!!
+Jovahny, who was there for three days, kept throwing food down and with his sister tried every trick they could think of.
+Over the phone, he told me that he estimates the well to be about 100-110 feet deep!!!
 I was really worried about the 110 ft. option because my sewer camera can only go down 100 ft.

-Jovahny then told me that local farmers decided to end the puppy's misery.
-I told him to NOT let them shoot or drown the puppy and that I would come there right away (it's a 750-mile drive or 1,200 kilometers after I've been working for 12 hours that day already).
+He then told me that local farmers decided to kill the puppy that evening and end his misery.
+I told him: DO NOT let them shoot or drown the puppy and that I am on my way (it's a 650-mile drive or 1,000 kilometers after I've been working for 12 hours that day already).

 Jovahny, who lost all hope at this point, tried to discourage me from coming all this way; he didn't want me to waste my time.
-I told him that I was the only hope for this puppy, and that I would start the long drive right away!
-I shared Jessie's video with him and asked that he will meet me at the location and assist me.
+I told him I was the only hope for this puppy and shared Jessie's video with him just to increase his confidence in my abilities.
+The one thing I asked him to do was to meet me at the location and assist me.

 The drive was so long!!!
 By midnight, I reached Sacramento, and I had to pull over and sleep for one hour just so that I could drive the next five hours safely.
 By 6:30 A.M., I reached the rescue location—a remote location in farmland—no address, just a pin on the map.